JCog/fp/USAGE.md

 - **oot ace**: Helps with performing arbitrary code execution aided by The Legend of Zelda: Ocarina of Time. `effects` shows the number of active particle effects. `flags` displays whether the animation flags located before the idle timer in Mario's player struct will cause a premature crash. `frame window` displays how big the frame window for stopping the idle timer and getting a successful jump to code stored on the expansion pak is.
 It will most likely always be 1 unless Ocarina of Time is used to zero out the expansion pak beforehand.
 Pressing `practice payload` will make it so that upon a successful jump to the expansion pak, the value of the idle timer will be displayed in the bottom-left of the screen.
 Pressing `oot instruction` will place the same ASM instruction on the expansion pak that doing the proper OoT setup would.

 #### 2.5.3 Timer
 The **timer** menu provides a real-time timer that is unaffected by lag.
-It also displays 30 fps lag frames by taking half of the game's vertical interrupt counter and subtracting the number of game frames that have passed.
+Separately, it also displays 30 fps lag frames by taking half of the game's vertical interrupt counter and subtracting the number of game frames that have passed.
 Note that lag frames can decrease due to the game speeding up to account for lag.

 The timer has two modes, **automatic** and **manual**.